 Verdict: Tough to choose

 Ultimately, these phones are pretty close, and both are recommended if you're looking for a flagship-quality handset at a much lower price than the Samsungs and Googles of the world.
-We'd argue that the OnePlus 6T provides the slightly better overall experience, even with the Mi 9's hardware perks, and at the lower price to boot.
+We'd argue that the OnePlus 6T provides the slightly better overall experience, even with the Mi 9's hardware perks, but we don't have official UK pricing for the Mi 9 just yet.
+If it undercuts the OnePLus 6T by any reasonable margin, then it could come out ahead here.
+Stay tuned for our finalised verdict soon.